Pointwise decay for the Maxwell field on black hole space-times

 This definition is set to match the setup of relativistic space-times, e.g. Schwarzschild and Kerr.
 In that context, the $O(r^{-1})$ radial part of the metric is associated to mass, while the $O(r^{-2})$ nonradial terms are associated to the angular momentum.
 Having accurate decay rates for the metric perturbation at infinity is essential in this work; indeed, these decay rates, rather that the local behavior of the metric, are the factor which determines the exact decay rates for both scalar and electromagnetic waves.
+We also remark that, in contrast with our previous result for the wave equation, we require that the derivative of the short range component gains one extra order of decay.
+This will prove to be crucial in gaining extra decay for the radial part in Section 6, as well as obtaining the correct bounds for the curvature tensor in Section 7.

 Our decay results are expressed relative to the distance to the Minkowski null cone $ \{t = |x|\}$.
 This can only be done provided that there is a null cone associated to the metric $g$ which is within $O(1)$ of the Minkowski null cone.
 However, in general the long range component of the metric produces a logarithmic correction to the cone.
 This issue can be remedied via a change of coordinates that roughly corresponds to using Regge-Wheeler coordinates in Schwarzschild/Kerr near spatial infinity; see \cite{Tat}.
 This is related to the fact that our asymptotic flatness condition is stable with respect to a class of changes of coordinates $\chi$ of the form